risingwavelabs/risingwave-docs-legacy/docs/guides/sink-to-clickhouse.md

 ### Upsert sinks

-While RisingWave supports `append-only` sinks for all Clickhouse engines, support for `upsert` sinks is limited.
+While RisingWave supports `append-only` sinks for all ClickHouse engines, support for `upsert` sinks is limited.
 Additionally, for ReplacingMergeTree engines, an `append-only` sink will not insert duplicate data.

 We support creating `upsert` sinks for CollapsingMergeTree and VersionedCollapsingMergeTree engines.
 RisingWave will transform `DELETE` into `INSERT SIGN = 1`.